uchicago-capp-camp-2025/python-lab/README.md

 The goal of this lab is to help you become more comfortable with working with Python, and the workflow introduced today.

-Since you are not expected to know how to write Python at this point this may feel intimidating, but for this lab focus on what we've covered and feel free to discuss with peers.
+Since you are not expected to know how to write Python at this point this process may feel intimidating, but for this lab focus on what we've covered and feel free to discuss with peers.

 In this lab you will be trying to get a program running by correcting some errors.

 ## Tips

 - The focus of this lab is on the workflow we discussed: run the code, see an error, diagnose & fix, repeat.
 - Remember, the '#' character is a comment.
-You'll notice VSCode colors everything after that on a line line differently.
+You'll notice VSCode colors everything after that on a line differently.
 Code following a '#' is not run.
-- Try to do this without relying too much on external resources or tools, you of course can and will use those in the future, but for today- practice with what is in front of you.
+- Try to do this without relying too much on external resources or tools, you, of course, can and will use those in the future, but for today- practice with what is in front of you.
 - Don't let the fact that you likely do not understand the code yet get in your way, focus on the error messages you receive and they'll guide you to working code.
 - Feel free to experiment and make changes to the code to better understand it!
 You can always use `git diff` and `git restore` to undo those changes as needed.

 ## The Game

-Within `game.py` you will find a small Python script that allows you to play a guessing game.

-In our game a random word is chosen from a list and players have six tries to guess the word-- guessing one letter at a time.
+Our end goal is to have Python script that implements a game in which a word is chosen randomly from a list and players have six tries to guess the word-- guessing one letter at a time.
+Additionally, repeated guesses should not be charged against the player's budget of six tries.

+The file `workflow_practice/game.py` contains a programmer's initial attempt to implement this game.
+The programmer, very sensibly, decided to implement a simpler game to start.
+Their game uses always uses the same word and it charges players for guessing the same letter multiple times.

-Unfortunately it has a few bugs right now that we're going to need to fix.
+Unfortunately, the program has a few bugs right now that you're going to need to fix.

+## Setup

+Before you get started on finding the errors, you should run `uv sync` in your ``python-lab`` directory to install the *dependencies*, that is, the Python tools and libraries that you need to do this lab.

+Once you have done the `uv sync`, you will want to change to the `workflow-practice` directory and open VS Code.

 ## Part 1 - Syntax Errors

-There are two intentional typos in the code you've been given that you'll need to fix.
+There are two syntax errors in the code you've been given that you'll need to fix.

-To find these, try running the code via `python3 game.py` and look at the first error you get:
+To find these, try running the code via `uv run python game.py` and look at the first error you get:

 ```
-$ python3 game.py
+$ uv run python game.py
   File "/home/jturk/capp-camp-python-lab/game.py", line 24
     revealed = ["_", "_", "_"
                ^